Hailz/HappyFace/README.md

 # Technical Requirements

-*Have at least 2 models (more if they make sense) -- ideally a user model and one that represents the main functional idea for your app
+* Have at least 2 models (more if they make sense) -- ideally a user model and one that represents the main functional idea for your app

-*Include sign up/log in functionality, with hashed passwords & an authorization flow
+* Include sign up/log in functionality, with hashed passwords & an authorization flow

-*Incorporate at least one API.
+* Incorporate at least one API.
 Examples include Yelp, Tumblr, Facebook, and others on Mashape.

-*Have complete RESTful routes for at least one of your resources with GET, POST, PUT, and DELETE
+* Have complete RESTful routes for at least one of your resources with GET, POST, PUT, and DELETE

-*Utilize an ORM to create a database table structure and interact with your relationally-stored data
+* Utilize an ORM to create a database table structure and interact with your relationally-stored data

-*Include wireframes that you designed during the planning process
+* Include wireframes that you designed during the planning process

-*Have semantically clean HTML and CSS
+* Have semantically clean HTML and CSS

-*Be deployed online and accessible to the public
+* Be deployed online and accessible to the public

+# User Stories
+Jude is 25, she cares about the environment, animals, and likes to wear a little makeup on special occasions.
+It's important to her that the products she purchases allign with her ethics.
+  * As a user Jane wants to be able to conveniently check in her makeup is vegan and fair trade.

+Christina is 22, she loves makeup but is allergic to gluten and can be a little forgetful of what's currently in her collection.
+Reading makeup labels can be difficult as they don't really follow universal labeling practices.
+Christina needs a simpler way to know that the product she's looking at in gluten free and she wants to be able to save a list of the products she owns to help her avoid purchasing duplicates so she can purchase more unique products.
+  * As a user Christina wants to be able to check if a product is gluten free.
+  * As a user Christina wants to be able to save her products to help her avoid purchasing the same product mutiple times.

 # Progress Pictures: